NavenduDuari/IQM/README.md

 The project is build with yarn workspace.
 The implementation of the project is inside `package/client`.

 If a new package is required, all we need to do is create a new directory `package/package_name` and run yarn from the root.
 Example of a new package could be a library which is required in the main module.

-### Typescript

-Typescript build system is created such a way so that incremental compilation is supported.

-The compiler options are inherited from project root from `tsconfig.base.json`.
-If a new module is added we can inherit the base config.
-This would create a single config for compilation.

-Also when we build the project, TypeScript only builds the packageswhich have been changed not the complete packages.

 ### Component and Container